The Eliza Effect is an indie band from Louisville, Kentucky.

 A very original approach as a singer songwriter, his finger style guitar playing and rhythms created a dense fabric of interwoven lines - a tundra for his voice to glide over.
 Such a short music career and tragically passing at just 26 years old, he did manage to leave us with 3 albums.

 Just when you think it can't get any better, River Man limps in like an old man with a bad knee.
-Then the established opening major chord suddenly shifts to minor and has you tilting your head like a dog hearing something in the distance.
+Then the established opening major chord suddenly shifts to minor and has you tilting your head wondering what just happened.
 The stuttered pause on the second beat of the 5/8 time signature is so cleverly placed, it takes 8 bars before you realize that waltzy feeling isn't 6/8 at all - and when the hauntingly beautiful strings are in full crescendo it's melancholic bliss.
 This song is so beautifully crafted that everything that follows is overshadowed by it.

 The Smile